mattlemmone/blackhole-search/README.md

 # Blackhole Search

-A bash script to help me be more deliberate with my search queries.
+A bash script to help me [think before I search](https://mattlemmone.com/notes/before-you-search/).
 This is intended to be used with RayCast, but can be used in your terminal.

 ## what